-Snap is a popular open-source application/package format and package management system developed by Canonical, the makers of Ubuntu Linux.
+Snap is a popular open-source application/package format and package management system developed by Canonical, the maker of Ubuntu Linux.
 Several Linux distributions now support snaps including Ubuntu, Debian, Fedora, Arch Linux, Manjaro, and CentOS/RHEL.

-To create or snap an application, you use snapcraft, a framework, and a powerful command-line tool for building snaps.
+To create or snap an application, you use Snapcraft, a framework, and a powerful command-line tool for building snaps.
 To install and use snaps in Linux requires you to install snapd (or the snappy daemon), a background service that enables Linux systems to work with

 .snap files.
 The actual installation of snaps is done using the snap command-line tool.

-Because they run under a confinement (different and configurable confinement levels), snaps are secure by default.
+Because they run under confinement (different and configurable confinement levels), snaps are secure by default.
 Importantly, a snap that needs to access a system resource outside its confinement employs an “interface” that is carefully selected by the snap’s creator, based on the snap’s requirements.
 This enables you to run applications without compromising the base operating system’s stability and flexibility.

-Additionally, the snap package management system uses a concept called channels (which consists of and is subdivided by tracks, risk-levels, and branches) to determine which release of a snap is installed and tracked for updates.
+Additionally, the snap package management system uses a concept called channels (which consists of and is subdivided by tracks, risk levels, and branches) to determine which release of a snap is installed and tracked for updates.
 Snaps also auto-update, a process that you can manage manually.

 To find and install a snap, search for it in the snap store (a place where developers can share their snaps) or read more about it using our guides:

-Flatpak is a well known open-source framework for distributing desktop applications on Linux distributions.
+Flatpak is a well-known open-source framework for distributing desktop applications on Linux distributions.
 Developed by an independent community, Flatpak allows a single application build to be installed and run on virtually any Linux distribution.

 Flatpak’s runtimes provide platforms of common libraries that an application can leverage.
-However, it also makes it extremely easy for you to have full control over dependencies, you can bundle your own libraries as part of your application.
+However, it also makes it extremely easy for you to have full control over dependencies, you can bundle your libraries as part of your application.

-Flatpak comes with easy to use build tools and offers a consistent environment (same across devices and similar to what users already have) for developers to build and test their applications.
+Flatpak comes with easy-to-use build tools and offers a consistent environment (same across devices and similar to what users already have) for developers to build and test their applications.

-A useful aspect of flatpak is forward-compatibility where the same flatpak can be run on different versions of the same distribution, including versions yet to be released which developers.
+A useful aspect of flatpak is forward compatibility where the same flatpak can be run on different versions of the same distribution, including versions yet to be released which developers.
 It also strives and continues to be compatible with new versions of Linux distributions.